 There are a select few directors who immediately come to mind when fans across the world think of Italian horror.
 While the country has produced so many of the most amazingly talented filmmakers, Dario Argento, Lucio Fulci and Mario Bava are always the names that first come to mind.
-Each of them has had a tremendous impact on the genre, but of the three, Bava’s influences is the most far-reaching.
-He didn’t just influence people like Argento and other horror directors that followed in his wake, he truly changed the game.
+Each of them has had a tremendous impact on the genre, but of the three, Bava’s influence is the most far-reaching.
+He didn’t just inspire Argento and other horror directors that followed in his wake, he truly changed the game.
 And he did it several times.
-You can look at a film like Bay of Blood and see how it invented so much of the structure of a modern slasher.
+You can look at a film like Bay of Blood and see how it invented so much of the structure of the modern slasher.

-As a fan of so many various creatures and sub-genres in horror, one of my favorite things about Black Sunday is that it’s basically a witch movie, a vampire movie and a zombie movie at once.
-All three of those things are clearly present but there are no real lines between them.
+As a fan of so many various creatures and sub-genres in horror, one of my favorite aspects of Black Sunday is that it’s basically a witch movie, a vampire movie and a zombie movie, all at once.
+All three of those components are clearly present but there are no real lines between them.
 Nothing in Black Sunday is ever just one thing.
-Witchcraft is certainly the central, underlying supernatural element, but it flows into vampirism and pre-Night of the Living Dead zombie tropes at any given moment.
+Witchcraft is certainly the central, underlying supernatural element.
+But it flows into vampirism and pre-Night of the Living Dead zombie tropes at any given moment.

 It’s stylish and moody and feels like the kind of film that would rely entirely on creeping the audience out without showing them anything.
 Instead, it subverts expectations by showing nearly everything, at least as much as it could get away with in 1960.
-As trained as we all are to all of the tropes and similar story beats that define the genre, I guarantee that Black Sunday would surprise someone watching it for the first time in 2017.
-At the same time, there are so many things from later movies that someone seeing it now could immediately point out and recognize.
+As trained as we all are to the tropes and similar story beats that define the genre, I guarantee Black Sunday would surprise someone watching it for the first time today.
+At the same time, there are so many elements from later movies that someone seeing it now could immediately point out and recognize.

 The Witch and Autopsy of Jane Doe both appear to borrow heavily from it, but that doesn’t take away from their individual identities as films.
-They’re still telling their own story, but it’s one that can at least be traced back to 1960.
-The Witch deals with so many similar themes about patriarchy, about oppressive religion, and even weaves its story together at a similarly deliberate pace.
+They’re still telling their own story, but it’s one that can be traced back as early as 1960.
+The Witch deals with so many similar themes about patriarchy, oppressive religion, and even weaves its story together at a similarly deliberate pace.
 It’s a quieter piece than Black Sunday and strips back many of the shocks, but the mood and atmosphere are strikingly similar.

 This movie keeps influencing, keeps inspiring, keeps making its mark on the genre.
 To me, that’s the true sign of a horror classic: when it leaves a lasting legacy.
-I doubt that anyone would argue Black Sunday’s place as a true classic, of course, but to see an impact of this magnitude so many decades later is nothing short of amazing.
+To see an impact of this magnitude so many decades later is nothing short of amazing.
 Mario Bava was one of the true architects of the horror genre.
 And even now, we’re still using his blueprints.